BobanNikolov/arduino-training/README.md

-This is my Arduino training
+#arduino-training

-Here is the path to the final project.
-Enjoy!
+This is my path to my final Arduino project as a Arduino beginner.